ubaldot/vim-markdown-extras/README.md

 ### Limitations

 Nothing is perfect, and this plugin is no exception.
-Here are some random
+Here are some known
 limitations:

-- Markdown is not a regular language, and many features rely on regular expressions.
-This means there will always be corner cases where some features fail.
-Parsing non-regular languages requires more advanced tools like Tree-sitter.
-However, it is generally not a good idea to "punish" all use cases with slow and memory-hungry solutions just for a few edge cases that likely occur very sporadically.
-The choice is to favor efficiency and speed for most use cases, rather than having as much coverage as possible.
+- **Markdown is not a regular language**, yet many features rely on regular expressions.
+This means there will always be edge cases where some features fail.
+Properly parsing non-regular languages requires more advanced tools like Tree-sitter.
+However, I personally don't believe it's worth "punishing" all use cases with slower, more memory-hungry solutions just to handle rare edge cases.
+The choice here is to favor efficiency and speed for the majority, rather than striving for exhaustive coverage.

-- The plugin somewhat forces the use of reference-style links where the reference identifier is a number.
-You could try using strings as reference identifiers, but I won't guarantee that everything will work fine.
+- **The plugin leans toward using reference-style links** with numeric identifiers.
+You can try using strings as identifiers, but I can't guarantee everything will work as expected.

-- The link management system heavily relies on the content below the `<!-- DO NOT REMOVE vim-markdown-extras references DO NOT REMOVE -->` comment.
-That comment must be unique.
-Attempting to pick links randomly scattered throughout the buffer using regular expressions would most likely lead to the issue described in the first bullet point.
+- **The link management system depends on a special comment:**
+  `<!-- DO NOT REMOVE vim-markdown-extras references DO NOT REMOVE -->` This comment must be unique and present.
+Trying to locate links scattered randomly throughout the buffer using regular expressions would likely run into the same problems mentioned in the first point.

 ### License